remctl Java Implementation

 This implementation works with the Sun Java JDK 1.4.2, 5, and 6.
 It will not build with gcj; it could be ported, but wouldn't be useful until gcj has com.sun.security.auth.module.Krb5LoginModule or an equivalent.

-This source tree will build in Eclipse and includes an Eclipse .project and .classpath file.
+You can use either the provided simple Makefile or ant to build the JAR file.
+This source tree will also build in Eclipse and includes an Eclipse .project and .classpath file.

 BUILDING

-If your JDK isn't at /usr/lib/jvm/java-6-sun-1.6.0.00, either edit the Makefile to change JDK and then run make, or set the JDK variable on the command line with:
+If you do not have ant, you can use the provided Makefile, which will create the JAR file in the current directory.
+If your JDK isn't at /usr/lib/jvm/java-6-sun, either edit the Makefile to change JAVA_HOME and then run make, set the JAVA_HOME variable on the command line with:

 default_tgs_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5 default_tkt_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5 permitted_enctypes = des3-hmac-sha1 des-cbc-crc des-cbc-md5

-MIT Kerberos and Heimdal do not need this configuration and it is wrong for them, but the built-in list for Sun Java is limited.
+MIT Kerberos and Heimdal do not need this configuration and it is wrong for them, but the built-in list for Sun Java is limited and it will break if it encounters encryption types that it doesn't understand.
+The sample k5.conf in this directory can be used, but change the default realm.

 RUNNING